jundalisay/spblist/content/en/research/mohammad/quran/sura-041a.md

 31. We are your allies in this life and in the Hereafter, wherein you will have whatever your souls desire, and you will have therein whatever you call for.
 <!-- 32.
 As Hospitality from an All-Forgiving, Merciful One.” -->
-33. And who is better in speech than someone who calls to Allah, and acts with integrity, and says, “I am of those who submit”?
+33. And who is better in speech than someone who calls to Enki, and acts with integrity, and says, “I am of those who submit”?

 34. Good and evil are not equal.
 Repel evil with